From Stone to 3D: A Brief History and Evolution of Puzzles

 5.3.
 Technological evolution and interactive models

-With the arrival of 3D printers on the consumer market, “open source” 3D puzzle projects have also emerged, where users can download models and print them at home.
+With the arrival of 3D printers on the consumer market, open-source 3D puzzle projects have also emerged, allowing users to download models and print them at home.

 Total Customization : Any model can be adapted, modifying scales or adding details.